mjspriggs/overview/manage-scc.md

 | IAM Identity Service | `accountsettings` | `mfa` | String | Indicates the level of MFA that is required.
 Value options include `NONE`, `TOTP`, `TOTP4ALL`, `LEVEL1`, `LEVEL2`, and `LEVEL3`. |
 {: caption="Table 1.
 Rule properties for platform services" caption-side="top"}

-See [What is a config rule?](/docs/security-compliance?topic=security-compliance-what-is-rule) for more information.
+See [Formatting rules and templates](/docs/security-compliance?topic=security-compliance-formatting-rules-templates) for more information about how to construct your rule.